Popeye Village

-Popeye Village, also known as Sweethaven Village, is a purpose-built film set village that has been converted into a small attraction fun park, consisting of a collection of rustic and ramshackle wooden buildings.
+Popeye Village, also known as Sweethaven Village, is a purpose-built film set village that has been converted into a small attraction fun park, consisting of a collection of rustic and dilapidated wooden buildings.
 It is located at Prajjet Bay/Anchor Bay, 3 km from the village core of Mellieħa, Malta.

 It was built as a film set for the production of the 1980 live-action musical feature film Popeye, produced by Paramount Pictures and Walt Disney Productions starring Robin Williams and Shelley Duvall.
 It is open to the public as an open-air museum and seaside resort.

 History

 The construction of the film set began in June 1979.
 A construction crew of 165 working four months was needed to build the village, which consists of 19 wooden buildings.
 Hundreds of logs and several thousand wooden planks were imported from the Netherlands, while wood shingles used in the construction of the roof tops were imported from Canada.
 Eight tons of nails and 7600 L of paint were also used in construction.